beezy-dev/abacc-rag/DOCS/DOCS.md

 user.status="Final"
 ```

-**Exciting?
+> [!NOTE]
+> Exciting?
 Not really!
-While the operation-based attributes have a direct impact only if an application can leverage them.
-This is what ABACC RAG is about.**
+While the [operation-based attributes](ops-attr.md) have a direct impact, the extended attributes don't.
+The impact will be handled at an application-level, like with the ABACC RAG.

 ## ABACC RAG
 Organizations have been pouring millions of files over the years into their storage system in an unstructured way, leading to a so-called data lake but resembling much more a data swamp.
 As-is, this file real estate is a cost, a security burden, and a lifecycle nightmare with little return on investment.

 With data classification at scale, these cons can become pros to foster a new wave of creativity and productivity within an organization.
 Thanks to the AI hype, the usage of the data pipeline has revamped the data management practices to produce “drinkable” data from an organization's data swamp.

 ABACC RAG is a small-scale demonstration of content generation based on a user-defined context with a classification awareness based on attribute-based access control.